axe312ger/sqip/README.md

 // Save the placeholder SVG to a file instead of printing the <img> to stdout sqip -o output.svg input.jpg

-// Reduce the number of primitive SVG shapes (default=8) to further reduce placeholder bytesize sqip -n 4 input.jpg
+// Limit the number of primitive SVG shapes (default=8) to further reduce bytesize sqip -n 4 input.jpg

 ```